 Translation management systems (TMS) accelerate the translation or localization process.
-These systems automate and organize the localization workflow and track progress of different translation projects.
+These systems automate and organize the localization workflow and track the progress of different translation projects.
 Both cloud-based and desktop options exist for TMS, which is a good place to start when choosing a system.

-- Cloud-based software saves translations in real time and allows anyone in your company to access them, as long as they have an Internet connection.
+- Cloud-based software saves translations in real-time and allows anyone in your company to access them, as long as they have an Internet connection.

-- Desktop translation software is managed on premise.
+- Desktop translation software is managed on-premise.
 This can make it more difficult to have full control over linguistic assets and make it more complicated to change vendors.

 Most TMS include three components: computer-assisted translation (CAT) tools, workflow automation tools, and project management tools.
 When choosing a translation management system, keep these features in mind: